ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Result:
 : value (`true` or `false`)

-The "match" function extension provides a way to check whether a given string matches a given regular expression, which is in {{-iregexp}} form.
+The "match" function extension provides a way to check whether (the entirety of, see "search below") a given string matches a given regular expression, which is in {{-iregexp}} form.

 ~~~ JSONPath